nspcc-dev/neo-go/README.md

 Feel free to contribute to this project after reading the [contributing guidelines](CONTRIBUTING.md).

-Before starting to work on a certain topic, create an new issue first, describing the feature/topic you are going to implement.
+Before starting to work on a certain topic, create an new issue first describing the feature/topic you are going to implement.

 # Contact